loloof64/Basic_chess_endgames/README.md

 # Basic chess endgames (for Android)

-Generate a chess position from your criterias.
+Generate a chess position from your criterias and play it against your device.